po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/14-Stu_Iteration/README.md

 # 🏗️Iterate Over an Array to Log Messages to Console

-In this activity, you will work with a partner to use a loop to iterate over an array.
+Work with a partner to implement the following user story:

+* As a member of the class, I want to store a list of my classmates and use that list to create a greeting for each student on the list.

 ## Instructions

-* Be sure to work with your partner!

-* Open [14-Stu_Iteration/Unsolved/script.js]() to examine the code and implement the following features:

-  * As a student, I want to store the name of five of my classmates in a single variable and log a greeting to each of them.
+* It is done when I store the name of five of my classmates in a single variable named `students`.

-  * When I log the length of the `students` array, then it should be the number `5` and the array should contain five strings with my classmates' names.
+* It is done when I use the array property `length` to log the total number of elements in the `students` array.

-   *When I iterate over the array using a for-loop, it should log to the console for each student, "Great to see you STUDENT_NAME."
+* It is done when I iterate over the `students` array and the greeting "Great to see you, CLASSMATE_NAME" logs to the console for each classmate.

 ## 💡 Hint

-Loops are a great way to write DRY (Don't Repeat Yourself) code.
+How can you use the element's index and the array name to access each element?

 ## 🏆 Bonus